 Create a schedule or a to-do list

-For a special needs child, you probably need a more detailed schedule.
-The schedule could look more like this: eat breakfast, clean up dishes, go upstairs, put a shirt on, etc. Children with special needs also might need smaller, shorter schedules, so their to-do list won’t seem overwhelming.
+For a child with disabilities, you probably need a more detailed schedule.
+The schedule could look more like this: eat breakfast, clean up dishes, go upstairs, put a shirt on, etc. Children with disabilities also might need smaller, shorter schedules, so their to-do list won’t seem overwhelming.

 Schedule time with each child

-Balancing time between a child with special needs and a child with typical needs is always hard.
+Balancing time between a child with disabilities and a child with typical needs is always hard.
 Try to block out time to work one-on-one with each child.
-When you’re working with your typical needs child, have your special needs child work on something he or she really enjoys and can be done independently.
+When you’re working with your typical needs child, have your child with disabilities work on something he or she really enjoys and can be done independently.

 Consider each child’s learning style